ColsonZhang/EE219-ICS/projects/systolic_array_example/README.md

 <p align = "center">
 </p>

-To run the testbench, either in the experiment environment or on your local computer (with iverilog installed)
+To run the testbench, use the command line either in the experiment environment or on your local computer (with iverilog installed), `cd` to the folder containing the verilog code
 ```
 iverilog -o PE_array_test PE_array_tb.v PE_array.v PE.v
 vvp PE_array_test
 ```
+After this, the simulation results are printed, but they are in Hexadecimal, so do not reveal the real values, especially the output results are concatenated as one `reg` signal.
+To verify the results, the waveform file is also generated as `PE_array_tb.vcd`.
+View it using either **WaveTrace** or **gtkwave**.

 ### Systolic Array